-- Connect the "energy supplier" to the EX2 input. - Set the DHW configuration to "Off-Peak". - 230V on input EX2 = "Peak Hours" information activated.

-Power limitation or EDR (Energy Demand Reduction)
+- Connect the "Power Provider" contact to input EX2. - Set the DHW configuration to "Off-Peak". - 230V on input EX2 = "Peak Hours" information activated. - Power limitation or EDR (Energy Demand Reduction)

 Power limitation is designed to reduce electricity consumption when it is too high for the contract signed with the energy supplier.